caso-computing/hw7/hw7/DESIGN.md

             char *name;
             int shoe_size;
             char *fav_food;
-            LLNode *left;           // Connects node to the left in the BST : not used in the HT LLNode *right;          // Connects node to the right in the BST : not used for the HT };
+            LLNode *left;           // Not used.
+Updated with seperate BST Node structure LLNode *right;          // Not used.
+Updated with seperate BST Node sturcutre (below) };

-   ### Hash Table Links to LL -  This structure is used in the hash table linked list of nodes to cus recs
+   ### Hash Table LL Nodes -  This structure is used in the hash table linked list of nodes to cus recs
         struct LLNode {
             cus_rec record;
             LLNode *next;           //  Linked list from the hash table bucket };

+    ### BST Nodes           -  Added this during the debug cycle.
+Turns out my bright idea of adding
+                               the tree pointers in the customer records was not that bright.
+Creating the structure this way mean I didn't have to change any code for inserting and deleting from the hashtable.
+Just change variables in the BST.c code
+                               Note:  I'm just droping the a HT linked node into a BST node. struct BSTnode {
+            Cus_Rec *cusPtr;    //Makes it easy to copy data from LLnode to a BSTnode BSTnode *left;
+            BSTnode *right;
+        };

+}

 ###Hash Table
         struct HashTable{